-- Centering prayer is an ancient prayer practice that has its roots with the desert fathers of the first few centuries.
-More recently, Father Thomas Keating is credited with fostering the resurgence of centering prayer.
+- Silent prayer is an ancient prayer practice that has its roots with the desert fathers of the first few centuries.
+More recently, Father Thomas Keating is credited with fostering the resurgence of what he called centering prayer.
 In the early 1980’s, Keating began widely teaching the practice and creating spaces and support for people to incorporate this type of contemplative prayer in their everyday lives.

 - Detaching or not engaging your thoughts, emotions, physical sensations, does take some effort on your part.
 It is a discipline.
 What you are aiming for is to not give attention to whatever surfaces.